 Oil, water and gas are produced from four wells on the Fox Lease.
 Electric motors or internal combustion engines power well pumps.
-The combustion engines are permitted on PTO 8039-R11.
-Produced well liquids are delivered by the well flowlines to the Pinal Lease Tank Battery for further processing.
+The combustion engines are permitted on PTO 8039.
+Well production is delivered by the well flowlines to the Pinal Lease Tank Battery for further processing.
 Well casing gas gathered by the gas gathering system is sent to the Orcutt Hill Compressor Plant.